Is Espresso Less Acidic Than Coffee? Question Answered

 Does Espresso Cause Acid Reflux?

-Espresso is a highly concentrated coffee that is often associated with causing acid reflux, also known as gastroesophageal reflux disease (GERD).
 GERD occurs when stomach acid flows back up into the esophagus, causing discomfort and sometimes damage to the lining of the esophagus.

-While there is no definitive answer on whether espresso causes acid reflux, it is generally considered a risk factor for the condition.
 This is because espresso is highly acidic, and the caffeine content can also contribute to acid reflux by relaxing the lower esophageal sphincter (LES) – the muscle that separates the esophagus from the stomach.

-However, individual tolerance levels can vary, and not everyone who drinks espresso will experience acid reflux.
-Additionally, there are steps that can be taken to reduce the risk of acid reflux when consuming espresso, such as consuming it in moderation, drinking it with food, and avoiding drinking it before bedtime.
+Additionally, some steps can be taken to reduce the risk of acid reflux when consuming espresso, such as consuming it in moderation, drinking it with food, and avoiding drinking it before bedtime.

 If you experience frequent acid reflux or other symptoms of GERD, it is important to speak with a healthcare provider for proper diagnosis and treatment.